PaperMC/docs/docs/velocity/dev/api/scheduler.md

 makes scheduling delayed tasks more readable and allows for greater precision.
 `2L, TimeUnit.SECONDS` is far easier to understand than the ambiguous `2000L`.

+You can also use a `java.time.Duration` to specify the time arguments, e.g.: `Duration.ofSeconds(5L)`.

 ## Running a repeating task

 Creating a repeating task is similar to a delayed task, but you must also specify